Medibank to shut down for security overhaul

 Cyber Security Minister Clare O’Neil announced the drafting of the 2023-2030 Australian Cyber Security Strategy at the National Press Club in Canberra on Thursday.

-She also unveiled the expert advisory board that will develop the new strategy.
+She also unveiled the expert advisory board that will develop the strategy.

 It will be chaired by former Telstra chief executive Andrew Penn and also be led by former air force chief Mel Hupfeld and Cyber Security Co-operative Research Centre chief executive Rachael Falk.